jethornton/flexgui/docs_flex/source/controls.rst

 	led_indicator, Bool, Creates a LED
-	led_diameter, Int, Sets the Diameter of the LED in pixels led_right_offset, Int, Sets the offset from the right edge in pixels led_top_offset, Int, Sets the offsset from the top edge in pixels led_on_color, Color, Sets the color of the LED when on led_off_color, Color, Sets the color of the LED when off
+	led_diameter, Int, Sets the Diameter of the LED in pixels led_right_offset, Int, Sets the offset from the right edge in pixels led_top_offset, Int, Sets the offset from the top edge in pixels led_on_color, Color, Sets the color of the LED when on led_off_color, Color, Sets the color of the LED when off